 - Four carrots (reasonably big)

-Peel and cut the vegetable into reasonably small pieces and mix them with some oil, salt, pepper, and parsley in a baking tray.
-Put them in the oven at the same time as the lamb and let them cook for about the same time, around 20 minutes, or until you see them getting a bit browned.
+Peel and cut the vegetable into reasonably small pieces and mix them with oil, salt, pepper, and parsley in a baking tray.
+Put them in the oven at the same time as the lamb and let them cook for about the same time, around 20 minutes, or until you see them getting browned.

 - Cully flower, a quarter of a big head

 - Broccoli, a quarter of a big head

 Cut the vegetable into fairly small pieces.
 Here I use the same frying pan as I used to fry the meat without cleaning it in between.
 This way, you get more taste for the vegetable.
 Melt some butter in the pan (or heat the oil).
 Fry the vegetable for about ten minutes on medium heat or until it’s soft.
 You can also put a lid on the pan for a little while to cook them through.